mohzim/jenkins-prod-pipeline/README.md

 ## Test the build through Docker

 ## Jenkins Pipeline
 ## Attribution
 This repository is adapted from [Jenkins-Zero-To-Hero](https://github.com/iam-veeramalla/Jenkins-Zero-To-Hero).

 ## To Do List
 1. Convert AWS Jenkins setup into Terraform Script.
 2. Create shell script for Jenkins installation and setup.
+Use command to add plugins through shell script (java -jar jenkins-cli.jar install-plugin <PLUGIN_NAME>).
 3. Add steps to configure SonarQube Integration.
 Generate token in SonarQube and add as secret in Jenkins